rajarshipal15/ML-from_scratch/README.md

 # ML-warmups
-Exercises with  basic ML-algorithms (mostly coded from scratch in python), which I solved for online courses.
+Exercises with  basic ML-algorithms (mostly coded from scratch in python).
+Largely based on the exerices of the Coursera ML course taught by Andrew Ng.